 New South Wales, Australia

 Son who lives there would say that single women travelers are vulnerable if traveling alone, particularly once you leave Harare.
 As an older woman, I rarely felt uncomfortable with husband and son with me.
 Locals who work in the tourist spots are just lovely.
-So maybe stick to the tourist trails. about 6 years ago
+So maybe stick to the tourist trails. over 7 years ago